The 36 Best Restaurants for Outdoor Dining in Los Angeles

 320 Sunset Ave., Venice; 310-314-0320 or gjusta.com

 You’d think the draw here would be the location, sitting right on the Santa Monica Pier, but it’s a couple of other things.
-One, the dependable seafood dishes (fish and chips, clam chowder) presented in a spiffily branded, tightly run ship of an operation.
-The second draw is the passing parade, as the steady stream of international tourists and Pokémon GO–hunting locals traverse one of Santa Monica’s iconic destinations.
+Namely, the dependable seafood dishes (like fish and chips and clam chowder) presented in a spiffily branded, tightly run ship of an operation.
+The second draw is the passing parade, as the steady stream of international tourists and hip locals traverse one of Santa Monica’s iconic destinations.

 258 Santa Monica Pier, Santa Monica; 310-394-9683 or thealbright.com